padok-team/dojo-devops/02-InfrastructureAsCode/README.md

 - [ ] Rename the file `03-ecr.tbd` in `03-ecr.tf` to instruct Terraform to execute the instruction in this file
 - [ ] Check what terraform will demo
 - [ ] Fix the error by uncomment the missing variable in `01-locals.tf`
-- [ ] Like previous exercices, review the change that terraform will apply and them, apply
+- [ ] Like previous exercices, review the change that terraform will apply and then, apply
 - [ ] Use AWS CLI or the AWS Console to check your repository added

 Your ECR is fully operational.
 Move to the next exercice to finish the deployment of the infrastructure with a S3 bucket for Gitlab runner caching.